oVirt/ovirt-site/source/develop/release-management/features/sla/soft-host-to-vm-affinity-support.html.md

         1. If the VM can migrate with its associated hosts:
             1.  return the VM for migration
     6. If no vm was found for migration - check candidates from VM to VM affinity.

+       The candidates for VM to VM affinity will be select from affinity groups where VM affinity is not disabled.

+       (VM affinity enabled = true)

 *   If a VM belongs to completely different hosts groups by positive affinity - issue a warning.
 *   When choosing a VM from VM to VM affinity - check if the VM exists as a candidate in the VM to host lists